LexusLikeTheCar/shell/README.md

 # How to compile

- gcc -o shell shell.c or clang shell.c -o shell (if on a mac)
+ * gcc -o shell shell.c
+ * clang shell.c -o shell

  # How to execute